swaldman/rss-all-the-things/00-Introduction.md

 and more sources present themselves.
-RSS clients offered a wide variety of tools — very concise “headline”-style layouts, “folders” into which related feeds could be collapsed, filtering by keyword, etc. — to help users manage large networks of monitored sources.
+RSS clients offered a wide variety of tools — very concise “headline”-style layouts, “folders” into which related feeds could be collapsed, filtering by keyword, etc. — to help users manage large collections of monitored sources.

 RSS was a huge success.
-From about the year 2000 until the early 2010s, the internet itself what a thriving social network, replete with high quality work of every variety posted in widely disparate places, but discoverable and accessible to all through RSS readers.
+From about the year 2000 until the early 2010s, the internet itself was a thriving social network, replete with high quality work of every variety posted in widely disparate places, but discoverable and accessible to all through RSS readers.